Webbpiraten/M7002E_Lab3/README.md

 -----------------------------------

-Depending on the key you press, you enter move the cubes:
+Depending on the key you press, you move the cubes:

 The keys T, F and H activates an animation for the three cubers.
 You can press G to stop the animation.